MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

 ---
-title: Create a C++ console app project
+title: "Create a console calculator in C++"
 description: "Create a Hello World console app and a calculator app in Visual C++" ms.custom: "mvc" ms.date: 08/19/2019